Krishna-z2/Assignments/README.md

 # Write & Append Data to a file:
 In this taking input from user about what you want to write in the file using file handling(open & close).
 First take input what user want's to write and then tell user that it's successfully written(using write & ('w' / 'r+')).
 Then again take input from user that does you want append any more data and show that data has appended(using write & ('a')).
 Atlast show what's written inside the file(using read & ('r')).

+# Assignment-5

+# Dictionary of Student Marks:
+In this Task Taking input from user and Checking if the same name of student is in the Dictionary or not.
+Here , Name of student is Keys and
+Their Marks are values.
+By using error handling we can avoid program stop and error of KeyError.

+# List Slicing:
+In this task creating a list that consist elements from 1 to 10.
+Extracting First five elements using list slicing and then reversing the same first five elements list and displaying it.